Mohammad-Emon/ai-shorts-lab/README.md

    cd ai-shorts-lab
    ```

-2. Navigate to any project folder and follow its README for specific setup instructions.
+2. Navigate to any project and follow its README for setup instructions.

+## 🛠️ Tech Stack

+- **Backend**: Python, FastAPI, Node.js
+- **AI/ML**: Various AI models and prompt engineering
+- **DevOps**: Docker, CI/CD
+- **Tools**: Slack API, n8n, and more

 ## 🤝 Contributing

-Found a bug or have an idea?
-Open an issue or submit a pull request!
-All contributions are welcome.
+We love contributions!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📺 Watch & Learn

+Check out the [YouTube channel](https://youtube.com/@MohammadEmon-ai) for video tutorials and demos of these projects in action!

 ## ⭐ Star the Repo

-If you find this repository helpful, please consider giving it a star! ⭐
+If you find this repository helpful, please give it a star! ⭐

 ## 📄 License